 Ten years later, permanent housing remains the most critical unmet need of homeless domestic violence survivors; and family homelessness now accounts for 70% of the individuals in shelter, including over 23,000 children each night.

 In 2016 New Destiny, Enterprise Community Partners and Citizen’s Committee for Children co-convened the Family Homelessness Task Force, a group of 40 organizations– service and shelter providers, advocacy and legal services organizations, and housing providers– to focus on the issue of homeless families with children and to begin sourcing ideas for addressing the problem.

 In June, 2017 the Task Force held a summit and released a report with recommendations intended to help prevent homelessness, improve the well-being of families and children using homeless shelters, and increase the permanent housing options and post-shelter services for homeless families.
-A standing Coalition has been created to prioritize homeless families with children on the City’s homelessness agenda.
+The co-conveners have established the Family Homelessness Coalition which will continue to advocate for policies and resources that prioritize homeless families with children on the City’s homelessness agenda.